Second Harvest Heartland

 Community or Constituency Served

-Low-income individuals and families, including children and seniors
+Low-income and food insecure individuals and families, including children and seniors.

 Geographic Area Served